Skip to content

 Docker Compose Deployment

-The full Quantum Pipeline platform runs as a set of interconnected Docker containers managed by Docker Compose.
-This deployment includes the quantum simulation engine, Apache Kafka for data streaming, Apache Spark for data processing, Apache Airflow for workflow orchestration, MinIO for object storage, and monitoring agents.
+The full platform runs as a set of Docker containers managed by Docker Compose.
+This deployment includes the simulation engine, Apache Kafka for data streaming, Redpanda Connect for S3 sink streaming, Apache Spark for data processing, Apache Airflow for workflow orchestration, Garage for S3-compatible object storage, MLflow for experiment tracking, and monitoring exporters.

 Overview

-• Streaming layer - Kafka broker, Schema Registry, Kafka Connect
+• Streaming layer - Apache Kafka (KRaft mode), Schema Registry, Redpanda Connect (S3 sink to Garage)

-• Processing layer - Spark master and workers
+• Processing layer - Spark master and worker

 Port mappings and dependencies are listed in the service tables below.